CAR SHIPPING TO AUSTRALIA – RULES & REGULATIONS

 - the vehicle was manufactured prior to 1st January 1989

-- the vehicle was originally manufactured or sold in Australia and still has its Australian compliance sticker / plate fitted.
+- the vehicle was originally sold in Australia and still has its Australian compliance plate fitted.

 AUTHORITY FROM THE DEPARTMENT OF INFRASTRUCTURE AND TRANSPORT (DIT).
-A motor vehicle should not arrive at an Australian port without authorisation (an import approval) from:
+A vehicle should not arrive in Australia without an import approval from:

 Administrator of Vehicle Standards,